abs3ntdev/gospt/README.md

-IF YOU ARE ON GITHUB.COM GO HERE INSTEAD: https://gitea.asdf.cafe/abs3nt/gospt :)
+IF YOU ARE ON GITHUB.COM GO HERE INSTEAD: https://git.asdf.cafe/abs3nt/gospt :)

-If you open an issue or PR on github I won't see it please use gitea.
+If you open an issue or PR on github I won't see it please use git.
 Register on asdf and open your PRs there

 This project is still under heavy development and some things might not work or not work as intended.
 Don't hesitate to open an issue to let me know.